🇬🇧 English | đŸ‡Ș🇾 Español

 • Interface Risk: You might find that your perfectly tested units don’t actually fit together at the top level (the “Two-Unit-Tests-Zero-Integration-Tests” problem).

-The Hourglass occurs when a team has many Unit tests and many End-to-End (E2E) UI tests, but almost zero Integration tests in the middle.
+The Hourglass occurs when a team has many Unit tests and many End-to-End (E2E) UI tests, but almost no integration tests that show the individual units cooperate as aggregate subsystems.

 How it works: The “waist” of the pyramid disappears.
 You trust the units and you trust the final UI flow, but you don’t test the API or service layer where they meet.